u-siri-ous/KYC/README.md

-# KYC
+# KYC - Know Your Cards

-KYC - Know Your Cards, a game card classifier and grader
+A game classifier and grader for the AI Lab - CV & NLP final.

+With: Christian Bianchi, Nicola Mastrorilli and Leonard Vincent Ramil